cobookman/s3pd/README.md

 # S3 Parallel Downloader

 CLI utility that downloads multiple s3 objects at a time, with multiple range-requests issued per object.
-Also supports copying between filesystem locations using multiple threads
+It also has support for copying between local filesystem locations using multiple threads.

-Copy operations will always recurse the directory.
-When reading from a local filesystem, symlinks will not be followed
+Operations will always recurse the specified directories.
+When reading from a local filesystem, symlinks will not be followed.

+Known Issues:
+- If your S3 bucket has a folder and object with the same name, this utility will fail.
+(E.g. `s3://mybucket/test.txt` && `s3://mybucket/test.txt/another-object.txt`).
+This fails as POSIX filesystems cannot have a folder and file with the same absolute path.
+- Support for writing to S3 has not yet been added.
+-

 ### Benchmark resuts